OCA/odoo-community.org/CONTRIBUTING.rst

 Do not bypass the ORM
 =====================

 You should never use the database cursor directly when the ORM can do the same thing!
 By doing so you are bypassing all the ORM features, possibly the transactions, access rights and so on.

-And chances are that you are also making the code harder to read and probably less secure (see also next guideline):
+And chances are that you are also making the code harder to read and probably less secure (see also previous guideline: `No SQL Injection`_):

 .. code-block:: python